Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Acknowledgements-

-1. My fantastic mentor Adegbenga helped with
-  * navbar
-  * headline image
-  * did you know images and text
-  * border around images
-  * gallery

-  And gave many other pieces of advice and motivation to get me through.
+1. My mentor Adegbenga for his help and many other pieces of advice alongside motivation to get me through.`

 2. Code Institute's Slack Channels and the many alunni, mentors, tutors and users who contribute to them; the many pinned announcements, pdf files, etc. were of great help, as was the advice and motivation given by the many members. https://app.slack.com/client/T0L30B202/C0L316Z96